mutablelogic/docker-postgres/README.md

 ## Environment variables

-The image can be run as a primary or replica, depending on the environment variables passed on the docker command line:
+The image can be run as a standalone instance, primary, or replica, depending on the environment variables passed on the docker command line:

 * `POSTGRES_REPLICATION_PRIMARY`: **Required for replica** The host and port that the replica will use to connect to the primary, in the form `host=<hostname> port=5432`.
-When not set, the instance role is a primary.
+When not set, the instance role is a primary or standalone.
-* `POSTGRES_REPLICATION_PASSWORD`: **Required**: The password for the `POSTGRES_REPLICATION_USER`.
+* `POSTGRES_REPLICATION_PASSWORD`: **Required for replication**: The password for the `POSTGRES_REPLICATION_USER`.
+  If not set, replication is disabled and the instance runs as a standalone server.
 * `POSTGRES_REPLICATION_USER`: **Default is `replicator`**: The user that the replica will use to connect to the primary.
 * `POSTGRES_REPLICATION_SLOT`: **Default is `replica1`**: The replication slot for each replica.
   On the primary, this is a comma-separated list of replication slots.
 On a replica, this is the name